scoberheim/Risk-Assessment-For-Small-Technology-Environment/README.md

 ## Roadmap

-- [ ] Map existing lab controls to NIST CSF / ISO 27001
+- [x] Map existing lab controls to NIST CSF 2.0
 - [ ] Add a business impact analysis (BIA) for key assets
 - [ ] Document a backup and disaster recovery policy based on findings in the risk register